xerocopy/container-from-scratch-python/README.md

 # container-from-scratch-python
 This is building a container from scratch

+## Build an environment and work in it
+python3 -m venv ./VENV

+source VENV/bin/activate

+## check the virtual disk space and use resize.sh to expand space if required

+df -h

+(resize.sh can be found on aws docs)

 ## Build the Container Yourself and Push to Docker Hub

 ### Build image